• HOME

 FINALLY: Chances are you're here because you were notified via email (or the email was forwarded to you), because you either are, or one day might be, a member of our nation's intelligentsia.

-However, no matter how you got here –– or what your current, future or former station in life may be –– if you care about America, about American democracy, about its people, about their ability to remain a free, prosperous society; about the future of freedom as an inalienable human right across our planet ––now that you have a basic understanding of this page's new terms, concepts, FOODS FOR THOUGHT, Layman's Takeaways, etc., your:
+However, no matter how you got here––or your current, former or future station in life––if you care about America, about American democracy, about its people, about their ability to remain a free, prosperous society; about the future of freedom as an inalienable human right across our planet––now that you have a basic understanding of this page's new terms, concepts, FOODS FOR THOUGHT, Layman's Takeaways, etc., your:

 ...is to DETERMINE in your own mind if: